- How is adrenal cancer treated?

 Brachytherapy (internal radiation therapy) uses small pellets of radioactive material placed next to or directly into the cancer, sometimes in thin plastic tubes.
 The tubes containing the pellets are left in place for a few days and then removed.
 The actual time is determined by the strength of the radioactive pellets and the size of the tumor.
 This type of radiation is not often used to treat adrenal cortical carcinoma.

-Radiation therapy is not often used as the main treatment for adrenal cancer because the cancer cells are not easy to kill with x-rays.
+Radiation therapy is not used often as the main initial treatment for adrenal cancer because the cancer cells are not easy to kill with x-rays.
 Radiation may be used after surgery to help keep the tumor from coming back.
 This is called adjuvant therapy.
-Radiation may also be used to treat areas of cancer spread, such as in the bones or brain.
+Radiation can also be used to treat areas of cancer spread, such as in the bones or brain.

 - Diarrhea (if an area of the abdomen is treated)